gammasoft71/Examples_wxWidgets/README.md

 [ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and Idle event with wxApp.

-[FormAndMessages](src/Events/FormAndMessages) Shows how to create a form and catch events.
+[FormAndEvents](src/Events/FormAndEvents) Shows how to create a form and catch events.

 ## Others

-[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and Idle event with wxApp.
+[ColoredForms](src/Application/ColoredForms) Shows how to create colored background forms.

 ## Download